PaulWheatcroft/theCocktailShaker/README.md

 Functional testing has carried out, after major updates, against every element to ensure everything worked and was linked as expected.
 This is recorded in [functional-testing-theCocktailShaker.xlsx](functional-testing.xlsx).

-## Bugs and issues
+## Oustanding Bugs and issues
 - Some ingredients don't return any cocktails.
 I've had to engineer catching this issue to ensure it is handled well.
 - The getHow function in getIngredients.js, whilst working perfectly fine, needs to be broken down in to smaller functions to simplify future development.
 At the moment is it too large.
+- The email sent is not format well.

 ## Deployment

 The Project has been deployed via GitHub Pages.
 To do this:

-1. Log in to GitHub and locate the GitHub Repository
+1. Log in to GitHub and locate the GitHub Repository https://github.com/PaulWheatcroft/theCocktailShaker
 2. At the top of the Repository locate the "Settings" Button on the menu.
 3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
 4. Under "Source", click the dropdown called "None" and select "Master Branch".
 The page will automatically refresh.
 5. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

+Emailjs was used for the email functionality.
+The functionality is privded via their CDN link.
+The emailjs.sendForm function requires the account and template settings to be configured.
+Full documentation on the service can be found [HERE](https://www.emailjs.com/docs/)

+Be my guest to fork away at this project.
+To do this follow the [Github - Fork a Repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) instructions.

 ## Acknowledgements